dwyl/PWA-Liveview/README.md

 ## What?

-A little Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with offline support (PWA) using CRDT with off-line navigation.
+An Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with offline support (PWA) using CRDT with off-line navigation.

 ## Why?